Arugula & Mushroom Breakfast Pizza

 - Using a spoon, make six indentations in arugula; carefully break an egg into each.
 Sprinkle with the remaining paprika, salt and pepper.
 Bake until egg whites are completely set and yolks begin to thicken but are not hard, 12-15 minutes.

 Editor’s Note: This recipe was tested with sun-dried tomatoes that can be used without soaking.
-When using other sun-dried tomatoes that are not oil-packed, cover with boiling water and let stand until soft.
+Other sun-dried tomatoes that are not oil-packed may need to be rehydrated; cover with boiling water and let stand until soft.
 Drain before using.

 Nutrition Facts1 slice: 299 calories, 13g fat (4g saturated fat), 194mg cholesterol, 464mg sodium, 31g carbohydrate (8g sugars, 5g fiber), 15g protein.
 Diabetic Exchanges: 2 medium-fat meat, 1-1/2 starch, 1 vegetable, 1 fat.